 Believe it or not, you started forming teeth before you were born.
 Milk teeth can start to take shape below the gumline, though you won’t have started actually showing teeth until you were at least six months old.
 This process is called teething, and as all parents know, it’s a magical time of peace and serenity…!

-Do you have any interesting or fun facts about teeth that we’ve not covered?
-Share them here in the comments section below!
+Do you know any fun facts about teeth?
+Share them in the comments below!